-(c) In exceptional circumstances, the Committee may permit the respondent or complainant to be represented by his/her delegate in his/her absence.
+(c) In exceptional circumstances, the Committee may permit the respondent or complainant to be represented by their delegate in their absence.

 (f) Evidence will not be given under oath.

 (g) The two parties and their representatives may be present throughout the hearing.
-Witnesses may be present only when they present their evidence orally; the Committee may permit witnesses to provide their evidence in writing.
+Normally witnesses must be present to present their evidence orally, thus allowing for an immediate opportunity to ask and hear clarifications.
+However, the Committee may permit witnesses to provide their evidence in writing.

 (h) Each of the two parties will be given the opportunity to ask questions of any witness present at the hearing, but the Committee shall have the right to disallow questions that are in their opinion inappropriate.

 (i) The Committee will be responsible for the maintenance of an orderly procedure in the hearing.